yoiwa-personal/ziprubyapp/man/ziprubyapp.1.md

 * --includedir, -I

-  Specify the locations to search input files, in addition to the current directory.
+  specifies locations to search input files, in addition to the current directory.
-  If this option is specified multiple times, the files will be searched in order of the specifications.
+  If this option is specified multiple times, the files will be searched in order of specifications.

-  This option will have two kinds of separate effect; if '`-Ilib File.pm`' is specified in the command line, as an example:
+  This option will have two separate effects; when '`-Ilib File.pm`' is specified in the command line, as an example:

   * the command will include '`lib/File.pm`' to the archive, if